pcardas/pcardas/README.md

 ### ✨ About Me

 - Technology passionate.
-- Always looking for new adventures.
+- Always looking for new challenges.
 - Learning is power.

 ## 📓 Some cool Github Stats